When it comes to corner rounding, many developers stick with CALayer’s

 Movement underneath the corner is any movement behind the corner.
 For example, as a rounded-corner collection cell scrolls over a background, the background will move underneath and out from under the corners.

 To describe movement through the corner, imagine a small rounded-corner scroll view containing a much larger photo.
-As you zoom and pan the photo inside of the scroll view, the photo will move through the corners of the of the scroll view.
+As you zoom and pan the photo inside of the scroll view, the photo will move through the corners of the scroll view.

 The above image shows movement underneath the corner highlighted in blue and movement through the corner highlighted in orange.